Nominate a beneficiary

 If two people, related or not, have a close personal relationship but don’t meet the other requirements, they may still be considered as ‘interdependent’ if the reason that they don’t meet the other requirements is because of the physical, intellectual or psychiatric disability of one of the people.

-People who share accommodation, such as housemates, and people who provide domestic care under a contract for service don’t qualify.
+People who share accommodation, such as housemates, and people who provide domestic care under a contract for service are not considered interdependent.

 What if I don’t nominate a beneficiary?